 The composition and size of the Board are reviewed from time to time to ensure its appropriateness.

-The Articles of Association of the Company provides that every newly appointed Director be subjected to re-election at the immediate AGM following his appointment.
+The Constitution of the Company provides that every newly appointed Director be subjected to re-election at the immediate AGM following his appointment.
 Further, one third (1/3) of the Board shall retire from office and be eligible for re-election at every AGM, and all the Directors shall submit themselves for re-election at least once every three (3) years.